BuoySoftware/guides/authorization/README.md

   represents `create:donor` `read:donor` `update:donor` `delete:donor`.
 - Don't update roles or permissions directly within Auth0.
 - Use Terraform in the [DevOps] repository to update permissions.
-- Ensure the [Permissions Matrix] is up to date.
+- Ensure new permissions added in Terraform have detailed descriptions.
+Our customers need to understand what the permission grants access to so they can properly manage roles.
+- Ensure new customer facing permissions are added to the `app/policies/permission_policy.rb` allow list or they will not be visible to manage in roles and permission.
+- Prefer conditionally adding new permissions to allow list based on the feature flag.
 - Ensure permissions are updated in all Auth0 tenants.
   - Current tenants include: Development, Staging, Validation and Production
   - Non-breaking changes can be rolled out to all environments at the same time
   - Breaking changes need to be rolled out as the affected code moves to new environments
-- Ensure that a CHANGELOG entry has been added in Notion for the permissions update.
+- Ensure that a CHANGELOG entry has been added to the [Permission Change Log] in Notion for the permissions update.
 - The introduction of a new role is a non-breaking change that may be surprising to JoinParachute, ping Luke Winter and Erin Galarza
 - Ensure permission changes are documented in Asana.
 The transparency helps